-The total calculated PMIERs credit for risk ceded under our excess of loss transactions is generally based on the PMIERs requirement of the covered policies and the attachment and detachment points of the coverage, all of which fluctuate over time. (see Note 1 - "Nature of Business and Basis of Presentation").
+The total calculated PMIERs credit for risk ceded under our XOL Transactions are generally based on the PMIERs requirement of the covered policies and the attachment and detachment points of the coverage, all of which fluctuate over time.
+(See Note 1 - "Nature of Business and Basis of Presentation".)